jthomperoo/predictive-horizontal-pod-autoscaler/examples/argo-rollout/README.md

 # Argo Rollout

-> Note: this feature is not yet released.
+> Note: this feature is only available in the Predictive Horizontal Pod Autoscaler v0.9.0 and above.

 > Note: this example requires using a Custom Pod Autoscaler Operator `v1.2.0` and above.